ludocode/onramp/docs/virtual-machine.md

 The Onramp VM is a register-based reduced instruction set computer (RISC).
 It uses 32-bit little-endian words addressed over 8-bit memory.

-A large contiguous region of memory is available to the program which stores both code and data.
-The memory region is initialized with the program code, along with a process info table (PIT) containing information about the environment: command-line arguments, environment variables and so on.
-Programs typically divide the remainder of memory into a heap and a stack.
+Regions of memory are provided to the program for various purposes.
+The VM provides a region containing the code of the program to run, as well as a free memory region for the program to store data.
+(Programs typically divide the free memory region into a heap and a stack.)
+Additionally, memory is provided containing information about the environment: a process info table (PIT), command-line arguments, environment variables and so on.

-Programs are stored as a series of 32-bit bytecode instructions in a binary file format.
+Programs are stored as a series of 32-bit bytecode instructions and other data in a binary file format.
 Each instruction is four bytes: the first byte is the opcode and the three remaining bytes are the arguments.
 Opcodes, register arguments, and immediate values have distinct hexadecimal prefixes which makes it easy to read and write bytecode in hexadecimal.

 There are 16 registers.
 Registers `r0` through `r9` are general purpose.
 Registers `ra` and `rb` are scratch registers reserved by the Onramp assembler.
-The last four registers are the stack pointer `rpp`, frame pointer `rfp`, program pointer `rpp` and instruction pointer `rip` respectively.
+The last four registers are the stack pointer `rsp`, frame pointer `rfp`, program pointer `rpp` and instruction pointer `rip` respectively.
 There is no flags register.
 Carry and overflow must be detected manually, and conditional instructions use arbitrary registers as predicates.

 There are 15 opcodes.
-All of them provide extremely basic functionality, such as adding two values into a register or storing a word at a memory address.
+All of them provide very simple functionality, such as adding two values into a register or storing a word at a memory address.
 High-level instructions such as pushing data onto the stack or calling a function do not have dedicated opcodes: they must be emulated with several low-level instructions.
 Emulation of high-level instructions is provided by the Onramp assembler using the scratch registers (`ra` and `rb`.)

 There are (currently) no interrupts.
 The VM is designed for non-interactive computation.
 It does however optionally support input and time so it is possible to write interactive terminal applications.

 All programs are position-independent.
-This makes it possible for programs to run other programs without the need for virtual memory.
+This makes it possible for programs to load and run other programs without the need for virtual memory.
 The program pointer (`rpp`) contains the base address of the currently running program.

 The VM accesses the outside environment via system calls (or "syscalls".)
 These are provided by the VM to the program as a table of function pointers which the program calls using a special calling convention.
 System calls include input and output streams; file and directory access; time and more.